Description »

 Included

-• Accommodation: 6 nights in hotel accommodation (2-person rooms) as per itinerary.
+- 3 nights in hotel accommodation (2-person rooms) as per itinerary.
 All rooms have en-suite facilities.
+Please see under "Itinerary" for more information on accommodation each night.

-• Luggage Transfers and Storage: Stockholm accommodation-harbour (Day 2), baggage transfer on Svartsö (Day 5).
+- Luggage Transfers and Storage: Stockholm-Grinda (Day 2 - luggage will be transferred from the hotel in Stockholm all the way to Grinda, while you explore Vaxholm), Grinda accommodation-jetty (Day 4), Svartsö jetty-accommodation (Day 4), accommodation-Svartsö jetty (Day 6).
 Where accommodation is located just 100-200m from the boat jetty, luggage can easily be carried.

 Not Included